 - If you wish, save the whey in a bowl and take a look at these ideas for using it up.

 - Leave to drain for between 1 to 2 hours.

 Stores for 5-7 days in an airtight container in the fridge.

-Makes 1 cup of Ricotta
+This recipe makes 1 cup of Ricotta Cheese

 If you are interested in seeing how Salvatore Bklyn, the Brooklyn company who have created a frenzy over their modified Ricotta, make their version of this rich creamy cheese take a look at this video: